tomarkuntal/utsov2.0/utsov-master/utsov-master.md

 # UTSOV Website Changes Log

 ## Overview
 This document tracks all changes made to the UTSOV website during the development session.
-The changes focused on achieving perfect symmetry and proper image display between the Title Sponsor card and Artists card on the homepage.
+The changes focused on achieving perfect symmetry and proper image display between the Title Sponsor card and Artists card on the homepage, and later removing the large card headers to match the clean design of the philanthropy page.

 ## Files Modified